 Richard Filosa advises clients on the development, construction, project financing, and transfer of electric generating facilities and other infrastructure projects.
 He counsels developers, investors, sponsors, financial institutions, and contractors through US and international infrastructure project finance ventures.
 He works with clients on every phase of project development and financing, from initial project structuring, development and permitting, to the negotiation and closing of construction and permanent financing arrangements.
 Rick also advises clients on mergers and acquisitions involving power production facilities and portfolios of power production assets.
-He currently serves as deputy practice group leader for the firm’s energy transactions practice.
+He currently serves as deputy practice group leader for the firm’s project finance and infrastructure practice.

 In connection with his project development and project financing work, Rick advises clients on engineering, procurement, and construction contracts, equipment purchase agreements, operations and maintenance agreements, long-term service agreements, fuel supply contracts, power purchase contracts, and construction and permanent financing arrangements.